-This change has no effect on the loan figures included in this paper under the sections on the subsidy element of loans and overall public spending.
-These already include the share of loans which the Government expects will not be repaid as public spending as this is the true long term costs of loans.
+Department for Business, Innovation and Skills' settlement at the Spending Review 2015, 25 November 2015 not be repaid as public spending as this is the true long term costs of loans.
 The section on the subsidy element has not yet been updated in light of the ONS announcement.
 It describes the previous accounting treatment of loans, but it, and the section on overall public spending, give the best current estimate of spending under what will be the new classification.
 They will both be updated when the ONS publishes guidance on the changes and provisional estimate in Summer 2019.